input-output-hk/peras-design/peras-markov/ReadMe.md

 8          10⋅p⁹⋅q
 10         p¹⁰

-Now substitute p = 2/3 and q = 1/3 pretty into the result.
+Now substitute p = 2/3 and q = 1/3 into the result.

 Delta      Probability
 -----      -----------